rupambh/TransPRECISE/ReadMe.md

 If you are using TransPRECISE codes or the Shiny app, please cite the following.

-Bhattacharyya, R., Ha, M. J., Liu, Q., Akbani, R., Liang, H. & Baladandayuthapani, V. (2019).
-Proteomics-based Network Modeling of Pan-cancer Human and Cell line Interactome. *Submitted to JCO CCI*.
+Bhattacharyya, R., Ha, M. J., Liu, Q., Akbani, R., Liang, H. & Baladandayuthapani, V. (2019+).
+Proteomics-based Network Modeling of Pan-cancer Human and Cell line Interactome. *Submitted to JCO CCI, under revision*.